code-rush/givel-info/givel/README.md

                  - If the stars to be donated are more than what the user have, it raises a BadRequest Exception.
 (Though this should be handled on the client side to not go beyond the number of what the user has)
-                 - user_email is the email of the user who donates the stars.
+                 - {user_email} is the email of the user who donates the stars.
+                 - {feed} is either *posts* or *challenges*.
+Any other value raises an exception.

+- **post only to followers**
+  - Path: /api/v1/users/accounts/settings/post_only_to_followers/{user_email}
+  - Method: **PUT**
+  - Required Data: value
+  - Content-Type: application/json
+  - Returns: *200 OK* Status code with a message.
+  - Description: If *Post Only to Followers* is turned on, the feeds created from now on will only show to the followers, else they will show up on both communities and followers.
+                 By default the post shows up to both communities and followers.
+                 The value here is either 'true' or 'false'.